aspose-slides/Aspose.Slides-Documentation/en/nodejs-java/developer-guide/manage-presentation/merge-presentation/_index.md

 ## **Merge Slides to Presentation Section**

-This Javascript code shows you how to merge a specific slide to a section in a presentation:
+This JavaScript code shows you how to merge a specific slide to a section in a presentation:

 ```javascript
 var pres1 = new aspose.slides.Presentation("pres1.pptx");